Bringing nature into your home

-The lockdown has forced many of us to change our routines and inevitably spend longer in our living space, although goodness knows, I’ve walked around every part of the nearby park multiple times over the last year.
+The lockdown has forced many of us to change our routines and inevitably spend longer in our shared living space, although goodness knows, I’ve walked around every part of the nearby park multiple times over the last year.

-Many of the new routines are positive and indeed many people have reported happy days doing things they didn’t have time for in the past or that have created new learning or new enjoyment.
+Many of the new routines are positive and indeed many people have reported happy days doing things they didn’t have time for in the past.
+Some have had the opportunity for new learning or new enjoyment.

 For those lucky enough to have a garden this has included time getting everything looking tip top, but even for those without gardens people have been busy bringing some of the outdoors inside.

 A number of commentators have spoken about the pleasures of growing microgreens on kitchen window sills, both for the pleasure of nurturing something and also for fresh food.

 People report that they have time to observe the plants growing daily and there is something reassuring about watching the Earth produce food before your very eyes.

 Bringing nature into the home

 This made me think about other natural things that can make us feel good at home – especially in a shared living space.
 Some things may require a change of house or flat, but many of the things can be incorporated into the building we already live in, given the landlord’s permission of course.
-But as landlords are particularly keen to hang onto their tenants, now might be the time to request some simple changes to make your shared space better.
+But as landlords are particularly keen to hang onto their tenants, now might be the time to request some simple changes to make your shared living space better.

 Here are some things you can do together or on your own.

 - Open the windows, even if it means putting on a pullover to keep warm.
 Besides a bit of fresh air, the sounds of the street can be quite pleasant and remind us that life goes on and will return to normal at some point.
 Being scientific about this, Google tells us that the more fresh air we get, the more oxygen we will breathe, which will increase the amount of serotonin (the happy hormone) that we produce, consequently making us happy.
 Sounds good to me.